 - EUR 11.00 for private members

-Due to COVID-19-pamdemia the costs were smaller than planned.
+Due to the COVID-19 pandemic, costs were lower than planned.

-The Board held 11 meetings in 2020, one meeting in person, four meetings were Teams-meetings and six of which were per capsulum.
+The Board held eleven meetings in 2021 seven of which was per capsulam.
 The Coalition’s auditors are PricewaterhouseCoopers Oy.
-The principal auditor is Jukka Paunonen, Authorised Public Accountant, and the deputy auditor is Heini Laine, Authorised Public Accountant.
+The principal auditor is Jukka Paunonen, Authorised Public Accountant, and the deputy auditor is Heini Hänninen KHT, Authorised Public Accountant.